Probability Distributions > Laplace Distribution

 The general formula for the probability density function (PDF) is:

-The shape of the Laplace distribution is defined by the location and scale parameters.
-The following image was created with this online Casio calculator, which enables you to create various PDFs and CDFs for the distribution.
+The shape of the Laplace distribution is defined by the location parameter and scale parameter.
+The following image was created with this online Casio calculator (μ = 3, β = 0.7), which enables you to create various PDFs and CDFs for the distribution.

 f(x) = e-|x| / 2.

 The cumulative distribution function (CDF) of the Laplace distribution is found with calculus; it is the integral of the PDF.
 You can think of an integral as the area under the curve.
 It’s the same idea as finding the area under a curve to find probabilities in normal distributions.